 Yes.
-Your appeal will be heard in private at the Civic Offices, Shute End, Wokingham.
+Your appeal will be heard online via Teams or in private at the Civic Offices, Shute End, Wokingham.
+Anyone attending the hearing remotely will be expected to be in a private location and asked to not record the meeting.

 Any observers will leave if you wish them to.